ntkeefer/DS_Cosmology_Project/README.md

 ## Algorithms for Part II and III:
 We tested two different models for each task.
 For clustering, we chose to use a K-Means model and a DBSCAN model.
 For classifying, we used a Support Vector Machine and a K-Nearest Neighbors classifier.
 We wanted two different methods for each task in order to gauge the relative strength of each method.

-## Summary table of algorithm performance
+## Summary table of model performance

 |Regression: log(distance) vs. velocity | Classification |
 |:-------------------------------------:|:--------------:|